henning410/VuNAPI/README.md

 ```

 ### ⚙️ Running Options / Disable Vulnerabilities
 By default, all options are enabled.
+This means, VuNAPI is running by default using HTTP/2 over HTTPS.
 You can disable the following:

 #### Rate Limiting